 Unlike other lunisolar calendars, the new year of the SRS calendar is celebrated on a full moon instead of a new moon, usually in January.
 However, the month containing that full moon is the first month of the new year.
 The days between that new moon and the following full moon are called Drobna (“trouble”), and that period of time is considered to exist “between the years.”

-The months of the year are based partially on other early Germanic calendars, such as Bede’s and Charlemagne’s, and partially on SRS mythology.
+The months of the year are based partially on other early Germanic calendars, such as Bede’s and Charlemagne’s, and partially on SRS myth.
 They begin on the new moon, when the waxing crescent of the moon is first visible in the sky, and end on the dark moon, when no sunlight is reflected by the moon to Earth — typically the day before the new moon.

 - Wintrumenoþs, from the Gothic wintrus (“winter”), based on Charlemagne’s calendar.